warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 For example,
 if you are on the Personal tier, your account could make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (one second).
-Subsequent lookup requests issued during the sliding 1,000 millisecond period are rejected until the number of loopup requests in that period drops below 200 again.
+Subsequent lookup requests issued during the sliding 1,000 millisecond period are rejected until the number of lookup requests in that period drops below 200 again.

 When the a request is rejected because the number of events has been exceeded, applications receive an HTTP [`429` Too Many Requests](http.html#429) response.